doofdoofsf/plotTimeSeries/README.md

 ## Requirements

 To use this script, you need to [install R](http://cran.r-project.org/mirrors.html) and then get the `getopt` package.
-To install the `getopt` package, fire up R and type in something like:
+To install the `getopt` package, fire up R (type R in your terminal) and type in something like:

     install.packages('getopt', repos='http://cran.us.r-project.org')